 Pledges receivable are stated net of an allowance for doubtful accounts.
 The Foundation estimates the allowance based on an analysis of specific donors, taking into consideration the age of past due amounts and an assessment of the donor's ability to pay.
-The allowance for doubtful accounts for pledges receivable was \$85,088 at September 30, 2020.
+The allowance for doubtful accounts for pledges receivable was \$86,537 and \$85,088 at September 30, 2021 and 2020, respectively.